indyjo/bitwrk/QUICKSTART.md

  - Under *"BitWrk client host"*, enter the hostname or IP of the **master**
  - Hit *F12* to render

+#### Command-line operation
+The above instructions are the easiest way to get network rendering up and running.
+If, for some reason, you don't want to start interactive Blender sessions on the slave and/or master computers, there is always the possibility to start the BitWrk client and the worker process on the command
+line:

+    # BitWrk-client accepting worker connections from other computers:
+    bitwrk-client -intiface ""

+    # Blender worker process.
+You may use the Python 3.x executable bundled with Blender.
+    python blender-slave.py --blender PATH_TO_BLENDER_EXECUTABLE --bitwrk-host MASTERIP --max-cost 512M --device GPU

 ### Depositing money on your account
 In the long term, rendering won't always be free.
 In order to pay for the computing power you use, you need to deposit a small amount of Bitcoin on your aacount.
 Deposits can be as small